 Abstract

 The integration of genome editing technologies, notably CRISPR/Cas systems, has transformed sericulture by allowing for precise and efficient genetic alterations in both Bombyx mori and Morus spp.
 Traditional breeding methods have played an important role in silkworm and mulberry advancement, although they are restricted in time, precision, and phenotypic reliance.
 Recent advances in genome editing have allowed for focused manipulations to improve silk quality, disease resistance, stress tolerance, and biomass output.
 This study examines the evolution and deployment of important genome editing tools such as ZFNs, TALENs, and CRISPR/Cas variants, focusing on their transformational impact in silkworm strain creation and mulberry feature improvement.
 It also investigates the use of many omics platforms (genomics, transcriptomics, proteomics, and metabolomics) to drive precision editing and improve functional knowledge.
 Furthermore, the essay examines the technological challenges, regulatory frameworks, ethical issues, and biosafety problems that come with using altered organisms in sericulture.
 Looking ahead, developments like multiplex editing, DNA-free editing, and epigenome manipulation provide exciting opportunities for developing a robust, sustainable, and commercially viable sericulture sector.

+Key words- ?

 1.Introduction

-Sericulture, the practice of silk production through the cultivation of mulberry trees (Morus spp.) and the rearing of silkworms (Bombyx mori), has long been integral to the agricultural economies of Asia and certain regions of Europe (Kumar & Sharma, 2024).
+Sericulture, the practice of silk production through cultivation of mulberry trees (Morus spp.) and silkworms rearing (Bombyx mori), has long been integral to the agricultural economies of Asia and certain regions of Europe (Kumar & Sharma, 2024).
 It provides a sustainable income source for millions of rural households and is pivotal to the textile and biotechnology sectors.
 However, the industry faces mounting challenges, including climate change, pest and disease outbreaks, limited genetic diversity, and the demand for superior quality silk and stress-resistant mulberry varieties (Subramanya Sai Teja & Singh, 2024).
 Traditional breeding techniques, such as hybridization, mutation breeding, and selection, have successfully yielded productive silkworm strains and high-yielding mulberry varieties (N. M. Anusha & Vijayan, 2023).
 Although these strategies have been successful, they are time-consuming, less exact, and strongly reliant on phenotypic selection, rendering them ineffective for meeting the changing needs of modern sericulture.

 The introduction of genome editing techniques, particularly CRISPR/Cas9, has altered plant and animal biotechnology by enabling accurate, efficient, and scalable genome alterations (Javaid et al., 2022).
 These methods allow for targeted gene knockouts, insertions, and even single-nucleotide modifications, giving a strong platform to overcome the limits of traditional breeding.
 Genome editing in Bombyx mori has improved the functional study of silk protein genes, increased disease resistance, and made it easier to create transgenic lines for medicinal protein synthesis (Ijaz & Ul Haq, 2020).
 Concurrently, the use of these methods in Morus spp. is gaining popularity, with potential applications in stress tolerance, nutritional enhancement, and biomass improvement (Sarkar, Mogili, & Sivaprasad, 2017).
 This review article will look at the most recent advances in genome editing technologies and how they might be used to improve silkworms and mulberry trees.
 It goes over the existing technologies, successful case studies, technological hurdles, integration with omics techniques, regulatory issues, and future prospects for creating a more sustainable and productive sericulture sector.